 The GED program offers you the chance to take a step in the right direction.
 The GED diploma allows you to go to college, university, or training school and will result in better jobs and job promotions.

-Testing is done at a level that compares to that of graduating high school seniors so make sure you’ll get optimally prepared.
-There are many (often free) prep locations, and this website offers you free online classes and practice tests as well.
+Testing is done at a level that compares to that of graduating high school seniors, so make sure you’ll get optimally prepared.
+There are many (often free) prep locations, and this website offers you free online classes and practice tests as well that are generously provided by Onsego GED Prep.

 For many Alaska residents, not possessing a secondary education credential (HS or GED diploma) is a great hurdle to getting ahead in life.
 Students really must prepare well for the GED test, and you can very well use our free video lessons to get ahead fast.